wyddmw/WiseAD/README.md

 *Equal Contributions, †Corresponding Author

 <image src="./assets/framework.png"/><br>
-An overview of the framework of our WiseAd.
+An overview of the framework of our WiseAD.
 </div>

 ## ✨Capabilities